 On the other side, Kissinger emerged as a formidable policy.
 However, the more he spoke, the more vulnerable he became.
 Nixon chose a strategy of pure violence, he wanted to “crush the Citadel” with bombs and bullets.
 But both were defeated by the resilience and firm stance of the Liberation Army.

-The real characters that Chu Lai recreated, some are not named, some only appear through a phone call.
-However, all are vivid, rational and full of symbolism, as if they were stepping out of the flow of history, quietly blending into literature to continue living in the memories of today's readers.
+The real characters were recreated by Chu Lai, some were not named, some only appeared through a phone call.
+However, all were vivid, rational and full of symbolism, as if they were stepping out from the flow of history itself, quietly blending into literature to continue living in the memories of today's readers.

 Source: https://baoquangninh.vn/hinh-bong-ba-nguyen-thi-binh-trong-mua-do-3373259.html